A Guide for Looking After Old Pets

 Urine screens for kidney disease, UTIs, diabetes, and cancer indications.

-Analyzing Thyroid Hormones
+Analysing Thyroid Hormones

 Hypothyroidism, which manifests in sluggishness, increased body fat, and skin issues, is a prevalent health concern in older dogs.
 This test examines thyroid hormone levels to identify the condition.